Salvatore Vasta

 His Honour Judge Salvatore Paul Vasta is a judge of the Federal Circuit and Family Court of Australia since 2015 and a former Crown Prosecutor of the Queensland Office of the Director of Public Prosecutions.
 He is the first judge to have been successfully sued in Australia, and has received significant criticism for his handling of several cases.
+The Australian Financial Review has suggested that Salvatore Vasta may be "Australia's worst judge".

 Family

 Salvatore Vasta is the son of controversial former Supreme Court judge Angelo Vasta, who was the first judge to be removed by an Australian Parliament following the Fitzgerald Inquiry into Corruption in 1987.
 His brother is Ross Vasta, Liberal Party MP for the electorate of Bonner His wife is Queensland Magistrate Deborah Vasta, the youngest person admitted to the bar in Queensland.

 Education and early career

 Salvatore Vasta graduated from the University of Queensland with a Bachelor of Arts in 1984 and the Queensland Barrister's Admission Board in 1990.
 He started working as a legal officer in the Queensland Office of the Director of Public Prosecutions in the same year before becoming a Queensland Crown Prosecutor, Senior Crown Prosecutor and Principle Crown Prosecutor.
 He was the deputy chairman and Chairman of the Queensland Cricket Board.